 Working for the organization since 2011, Sam has been a driving force in the operations of Safer Schools Together.
 As a supplement to Threat Assessment files and Trauma Response work, Sam collects open source intelligence and social media data for high-profile school related files both in Canada and the United States.
 He is frequently being called by School Superintendents and Directors of Student Safety to consult on his knowledge of social media.
 He has presented to tens of thousands of students, parents, school staff, police officers and community partners throughout his career.

 His love for this field of work jumpstarted in 2006 when, while living overseas, he secured an internship with the International Law Enforcement Agency (ILEA) and received training from the FBI.
 Prior to his work with SST, Sam spent over five years working on the front line of the province’s largest school district in their Safe Schools Department responding to emergent safety and security issues around the entire district.
 He also worked as an outreach worker for youth at-risk of gang involvement with the federally funded Surrey WRAP program.

-Sam spent a number of months in a field practice setting with the Combined Forces Special Enforcement Unit – Gang Task Force as they fulfilled their mandate of preventing, suppressing and intervening on criminal gang and organized crime activity.
+Sam also spent a number of months in a field practice setting with the Combined Forces Special Enforcement Unit – Gang Task Force as they fulfilled their mandate of preventing, suppressing and intervening on criminal gang and organized crime activity.
 Sam maintains to this a day a Reliability RCMP security clearance.
-Along with a Sergeant of the Gang Unit, Sam coauthored a research article on Gang homicides in British Columbia from 2003-2013 that was published in the Journal of Gang Research.
+Along with a Sergeant of the Gang Unit, Sam coauthored a research article on gang homicides in British Columbia from 2003-2013 that was published in the Journal of Gang Research.